The ALICE experiment: a journey through QCD: Introduction

 \item {\it How does the QGP affect the formation of hadrons?}

 As mentioned, the hadronisation of the QGP can be studied via measurements of hadron production, which provides information on how hadronic states emerge from the bulk of thermalised partons, when the expanding medium approaches the pseudocritical temperature.
 The abundances of different hadron species were observed at AGS, SPS and RHIC energies to closely follow the expected equilibrium populations of a hadron-resonance gas at the temperature at which the chemical freeze-out of the system occurs.
 This thermal origin of particle production allows for a macroscopic description of the properties of the hadron gas in terms of thermodynamic variables via statistical-hadronisation models and provides access to the chemical freeze-out parameters relevant for the QCD phase diagram.
 At the microscopic level, hadron formation from the QGP medium can be influenced by the presence of the bulk of thermalised partons.
 Recombination models were proposed after the first measurements of hadron production at RHIC and provided a natural explanation for some unexpected results of baryon and meson production and $v_{\rm 2}$ measurements in the intermediate-\pt region.
-In these models, the quarks of the bulk, which are close to each other in phase space, can simply recombine into hadrons.
-The recombination process competes with the hadronisation of energetic partons which escape from the QGP and hadronise in the vacuum via fragmentation.
-High precision measurements of production of different hadron species, including strange and charm mesons and baryons, as well as light nuclei and hypernuclei, are possible at the LHC with improved precision from the ALICE detector, especially at intermediate- and high-\pt, compared to results at RHIC energies.
+In these models, the quarks of the bulk, which are close to each other in phase space, can combine into hadrons.
+The recombination process is expected to dominate for partons at low and intermediate \pt, whereas energetic partons generally escape from the QGP and hadronise outside the medium via fragmentation.
+High precision measurements of production of different hadron species, including strange and charm mesons and baryons, as well as light nuclei and hypernuclei, are possible with the ALICE detector at the LHC in different collision systems with improved precision, especially at intermediate- and high-\pt, compared to results at RHIC energies.
 This can provide new insights into the hadronisation mechanisms and the properties of the hadronic phase of the system evolution.
 The results of studies on QGP hadronisation will be discussed in Sec.~\ref{sec:QGPHadronization}.

 \item {\it How does the QGP affect the propagation of energetic partons?}

 The evidence of strong energy loss of high-momentum partons, via single-hadron $R_{\rm AA}$ measurements, was one of the main discoveries at RHIC energies.
 This led to the first quantitative investigations for key energy loss parameters, such as $\hat{q}$.
 At high $p_{\rm T}$, jet production is the main observable regarding the propagation of energetic quarks/gluons, both in vacuum and in a medium.
 The LHC, thanks to the abundant production of such probes, represents a unique laboratory for the study of their coupling to the QGP.
 Jet energy loss, jet substructure modification, jet deflection and the emission of large-angle radiation are powerful handles for a more detailed phenomenological understanding and for constraining the key theoretical parameters.
 Specific studies as the colour-charge (quarks vs gluons) and the quark-mass dependence (beauty vs charm vs light partons) of energy loss offer the possibility of a detailed testing on QCD-based predictions.
 Also, jets probe the QGP at short distances, as the QGP cannot be strongly coupled at all scales.
 When probed at short distances, its quasi-particle structure, i.e., the free quarks and gluons, should emerge, and their signature is expected to be a large momentum transfer to the jet or its constituents.
 These topics will be addressed in Sec.~\ref{sec:PartonInteractions}.